 Acknowledgements

 We are grateful to the owner Ivan Wilde and crew of MFV Our Lass II for their participation during the cod-end mesh size gear trial.
 Thanks to Dr Peter Tyndall, BIM for technical advice, and Dr Colm Lordan, Marine Institute for information on quad-rig activity in Irish waters.
+We thank Dr Rob Fryer (FRS Aberdeen) and an anonymous reviewer for comments that greatly improved the methods, interpretation and presentation.
 GMIT’s contribution was gratefully funded by BIM under the project "Implications of Alternative Technical Measures on the Economic Performance of the Irish Fishing Fleet”.
 That project was funded by the Irish Government and part financed by the EC under the Irish National Development Plan 2007 – 2013 through the BIM Marine Environment Protection Measure.

 References